wrenchpc/yt/README.md

 sudo apt install snapd
 sudo snap install yt-dlp

-Only if you haven't enabled the snap packages on Linux Mint.
+Only if you haven't enabled the snap packages.